Dobiasd/frugally-deep/README.md

-Local Response Normalization layer? batch normalization (as layer?) (zero mean/unit variance) or at least normalize input and outputs to zero mean/unit variance
+Local Response Normalization layer? batch normalization (as layer?) (zero mean/unit variance) or at least normalize input and outputs to zero mean/unit variance write function that does this with a dataset

 Skip connection aka computational graph?
 Caffee import?